-The National Partnership supports the Healthy Families Act, which would provide all eligible workers with seven paid sick days to recover from illness, access preventive care, or care for a sick family member.
+That's why the National Partnership supports the federal Healthy Families Act, which would provide all eligible workers with seven paid sick days to recover from illness, access preventive care, or care for a sick family member.

 - Paid Sick Days and Abortion Access.
 When abortion care is already hard to access, a lack of paid sick days adds insult to injury.
 Learn more about how paid sick days can cover medication abortion care.

 - Understanding the Difference Between Paid Sick Days & Paid Family and Medical Leave